NikKowPHP/zirofit-next/docs/app_description_stage_2.md

 -   **Performance Monitoring:** We leverage **Vercel Analytics** to monitor Core Web Vitals and general application performance.
 -   **Structured Logging:** Key backend processes use structured logging, drained to **Vercel Logs** for debugging and tracing.

-## 9. Future Scope & Roadmap Ideas

-*A parking lot for ideas to be considered post-launch.*

--   Direct payment processing for booked sessions via Stripe.
--   Full 2-way synchronization with Google Calendar & Outlook Calendar.
--   Dedicated client accounts for managing bookings and viewing progress.
--   In-app messaging between trainer and client.
--   B2B offering for gyms to manage all their trainers under one account.